 What happens in each class?

-MAS consists of four weekly 90 minute classes.
-You’ll be taught mindfulness meditation practices and shown how to apply these to your own unique academic challenges.
-There will be some didactic presentation and some large and small group discussion, but there will be no pressure to share things that you would prefer not to talk about.
-We’ll give you MP3’s to guide your home practice and some reading material.
+During each session you are taught mindfulness meditation practices, and are then shown through short exercises, how to apply these to your own unique academic challenges.
+You are encouraged to practice at home and integrate what you learn into daily life.
+There will be some small and large group discussion but there will be no pressure to share things that you would prefer not to talk about.
+You’ll be given MP3’s to guide your practice and some course handouts.

 If you have any question regarding this program, you can email Jessica Mander-Jones.